IgniteUI/igniteui-xplat-docs/doc/en/components/list.md

 Both slots [`title`]({}) and [`subtitle`]({}) gives our list items some default look.

-After all that our Angular list should now look like that:
+After all that our list component should now look like that:

 <code-view style="height: 300px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"